sbktechnology/snp-ws/snp_ws/templates/statics/about-spectrum-fruits/opportunities.md

 <p align="justify">At Spectrum Fruits, we are always looking for exceptional people to join the team.
 As needs emerge, we hire professional services to recruit the talents needed for specific new projects.
-If you are creative, hard-working and ready to work in an exciting and challenging workplace, please send your resume.</p>
+If you are creative, hard-working and ready to work in an exciting and challenging workplace, please send your resume at
+<a href="mailto:vinod@spectrumfruits.com">vinod@spectrumfruits.com</a></p>